noah978/noah978.github.io/about.md

 Hi!
 My name is Noah Keck, and I enjoy building computers and writing programs.

-I have been programming for around 5 years now.
+I have been programming for around 7 years now.
 I first programmed in MIT's Scratch to learn what procedural thinking was.
 I have worked on several projects as an independent developer, including Minesweeper and a Sudoku Generator written in java.
 I built my first high-end PC in 2017 and thoroughly enjoyed the experience.
 Since then I have continued learning about the intricacies of Windows, Mac OS and Linux.

-On a more personal level, I am a 17-year-old junior at Lone Star High School, where I am taking several advanced Cmputer Science courses and have almost completed a 4-year engineering program.
+On a more personal level, I am a 18-year-old freshman at Albion College, where I am taking several advanced Computer Science courses and am planning on continuing into a computer engineering program.
 I have always enjoyed computers to the fullest extent in both their software and hardware.
-I also actively practice and play the French Horn in the band, enjoy playing video games (especially Nintendo!) and have sang in an outside-of-school choir since the age of 10.
+I also actively practice and play the French Horn, enjoy playing video games (especially Nintendo!) and have an over sized game library on Steam.

 ## Skills
 * In-Depth Knowledge of Code Complilation